Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 With that said, we wouldn’t suggest a Red Nose Pitbull for a first-time dog owner simply because they’re a big, smart dog with a stubborn streak.
 They’re not as bright as some other big dogs, but Pitbulls do require some patience.
 They especially benefit from professional dog training, which specifically aims at minimizing aggression while teaching obedience and social skills.

 Red Nose Pitbulls have a signature warm, reddish-brown coat with a lovable face and big personalities.
 They’re very loyal, affectionate, and playful with their family but guarded and sometimes jealous around strangers.
-Active families wanting a big bear of a dog and willing to put the work in to have a friend for life with Red Nose Pitbulls.
+Active families wanting a big bear of a dog and are willing to put the work in to have a friend for life with Red Nose Pitbulls.

 Related Reads: